Event Announcement

 |

-C. During the preliminary review stage, a written evaluation will be conducted.
+- During the preliminary review stage, a written evaluation will be conducted.
 Each proposal will be scored out of 100 points by the respective project reviewers.
 Based on the scores, proposals will be ranked.
 To qualify for the final review, a proposal must receive a score of 70 or above from at least half of the reviewers.
 The rankings will be determined by the sum of the individual ranks assigned by the reviewers—the proposal with the lowest total rank is given top priority, followed by the others in order.
 If two or more proposals have the same total rank, the one with the higher total score will be prioritized.
 If a tie still remains, the final decision will be made by the review committee during the final stage.

 - If the project is not on track with the expected progress at the halfway point, and the mid-term progress report is not submitted, TWNIC may delay the disbursement.
 In severe cases, such as delay to submit the mid-term report for more than 30 days without requesting extension in written notice, refusal to submit the mid-term report, inability to contact the project lead, or significant delays in project execution, TWNIC may terminate the project and require the return of all or part of the provided subsidy.

-- TWNIC will review the mid-term report to confirm the status and progress of the project.
-If the mid-term report or project execution does not pass the review process, the subsidized organization must rectify the mid-term report or achieve the mid-term goals within 10 days of receiving notice from TWNIC and immediately provide the revised documentation for a second review.
-If the subsidized organization fails to correct the issues and provide the necessary documents within 10 days, TWNIC reserves the right to delay the disbursement until the review is approved.
+- If the subsidized organization fails to correct the issues and provide the necessary documents within 10 days, TWNIC reserves the right to delay the disbursement until the review is approved.
 In severe cases, such as refusal to correct issues or provide required documentation, exceeding the 30-day rectification period without notifying TWNIC in writing to request an extension, or inability to contact the project lead, the remaining subsidy will not be disbursed, and TWNIC may terminate the project and require the return of all or part of the subsidy.
+And the subsidized organization will not be eligible to apply for subsidies for the next one term.

 - The subsidized organization must complete the project closure within one month of project execution, including submitting detailed expenditure statements and a final project report to TWNIC for record-keeping.
 Original receipts and documents should be retained and organized by the subsidized organization for any necessary audits by relevant authorities.

-- Regulations on Intellectual Property Rights
+Intellectual Property Rights Provisions

-A.The project proposal and any publications produced during the project execution (including promotional materials, venue decorations, manuals, etc.) by the subsidized organization must not infringe upon others' trademarks, intellectual property rights, including patents, trade secrets, copyrights, trademarks, industrial designs, or personality rights.
+- The project proposal and any publications produced during the project execution (including promotional materials, venue decorations, manuals, etc.) by the subsidized organization must not infringe upon others' trademarks, intellectual property rights, including patents, trade secrets, copyrights, trademarks, industrial designs, or personality rights.

-B.If the subsidized organization violates the above provisions or if a third-party claims infringement, TWNIC reserves the right to revoke the subsidy qualification, require the return of all funds, and hold the subsidized organization legally responsible for all related liabilities. - By submitting a proposal, applicants are deemed to acknowledge and agree to the terms and conditions outlined in this announcement.
+By submitting a proposal, applicants are deemed to acknowledge and agree to the terms and conditions outlined in this announcement.
 If any changes are made to the announcement, the latest version published by TWNIC shall prevail.
 TWNIC reserves the right to interpret and amend all relevant content and regulations.